 - Enable the 'Make Audio Available to Other Applications' slider

-Audio from Serato Studio will now be routed into iShowU Audio Capture or Virtual Audio Cable and available in other applications as a selectable input.
+Audio from Serato Studio will now be routed into Serato Virtual Audio (macOS), iShowU Audio Capture (macOS on Serato Studio 1.5.8 or older) or Virtual Audio Cable (Windows) and available in other applications as a selectable input.

 How to set up Live Streaming (OBS)